hms-dbmi/chromoscope/docs/url-parameters.md

 # URL Parameters

-There are multiple parameters available that you can used along with the base URL.
-The pattern of using the parameters is like the below.
+There are multiple parameters available that you can used along with the base URL (`https://sehilyi.github.io/goscan/`).
+The pattern of using the parameters is like the following:

 ```
 https://sehilyi.github.io/goscan/?[parameter1]=[value1]&[parameter2]=[value2]